qwermish/la-biz-housing/README.md

 ## Results

 I ran the analysis with and without including the variables of floor area and zip code.
 When I include those, the log loss is ~1.00 (which means it performs ~3.6 times better than chance) and the most important factor by far is floor area, which is surprising.
 In contrast, zip code surprisingly matters a lot less than proximity to certain types of businesses.
-Other surprises include the fact that proximity to historical and cultural resources is one of the least important factors.
+Other surprises include the fact that proximity to historical and cultural resources ("cult_count" below) is one of the least important factors.
 I've extracted the importance results, showing only the most and least important features.
+The most important features include independent artists, management and scientific consulting, legal services, automotive parts and accessories, and motion picture and video industries (excluding video rentals).

 ![Most important nearby features for predicting housing prices](5_most_imp_biz.png)